magico13/Bookwyrms-Hoard/README.md

 - **Barcode Scanner Support**: Works with any barcode scanner that acts like a keyboard
 - **Multiple Data Sources**: Uses Google Books API, Open Library, and other sources
 - **Interactive Mode**: Perfect for scanning multiple books in succession
+- **Shelf Management**: Create and organize bookshelves with grid-based locations
+- **Book Location Tracking**: Track where each book is located on your shelves
+- **Check-out System**: Check books out to people and track due dates
+- **JSON Storage**: Portable data storage that works with version control

 ## Installation